Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 Insight:
 Industries with high total investment and strong average growth are seen as high-potential sectors.
 This helps identify where resources and funding are concentrated.

+---

-11.11.Top 10 Industries by Total Investment
+11. Top 10 Industries by Total Investment

 <img width="668" alt="Screenshot 2025-06-03 at 11 45 32 PM" src="https://github.com/user-attachments/assets/c2fee836-d152-44f4-9ca4-9ed93f6100a0" />